Software

 What is software?

-Software is a generic term, used to refer to a set of algorithms, instructions, or programs which instruct a computer to complete specific tasks.
-The software on a smartphone allows the device to make calls, access and browse the internet, or send texts.
-On a games console, the software enables users to navigate titles and load game saves.
+Software is a set of instructions and programs that direct a computer to perform specific tasks.
+A smartphone’s software enables calls, internet browsing, and messaging.
+On a games console, software lets users navigate titles and load saves.

 What does software do?

-As a broad term, software describes all the functional aspects of a computer system not related to physical architecture (hardware like screens and keyboards).
-Scripts, applications, and anything that “runs” on a computing system are software.
+Software describes every functional aspect of a computer system not tied to physical hardware like screens and keyboards.
+Scripts, applications, and anything that “runs” on a computing system qualifies as software.

 Where does software come from?